aws-samples/aws-appsync-multi-region-active-active/README.md

 export default awsmobile;
 ```

 6. Launch the Todo App.
+You can via the app running by clicking on "Preview" in Cloud9 menu and then "Preview Running Application"
 ```bash
 npm run start
 ```